 I am still working toward equality.
 It was not until I was out of high school that married women could have checking accounts in their own name, or that there were true reproductive rights.
 I am only now beginning to fully understand the contours of my own oppression as a woman–even after all the years of feminist theory.

 I don’t know what it would be like to know you are of another sex or another gender than your official one.
 People say “I didn’t like dolls,” but when I was a child we were not expected to like things or not depending on gender.
 I was interested in being a man because they had freedom, not because I felt I was in an alien body.

-As I say, you could “do boy things” as a girl, it wasn’t that–it was that you also had to be oppressed.
+You could “do boy things” as a girl, it wasn’t that.
+It was that you also had to be oppressed.
 This is why it seems to me that all these things about costume, presentation, and so on are superficial to some degree, even though I am all for having people dress as they wish.